hakonschia/linux-setup/README.md

 Stuff for when I reinstall Linux (probably only works for Ubuntu, or similar distros).

-If you've stumbled across this repo and you're not me feel, free to suggest improvements if you feel like it.
-I'm sure there's a lot to improve here :)

 ## Run
 Clone the repository with ```git clone https://github.com/hakonschia/linux-setup.git```